Infineon/mtb-example-fx2g3-uvc-uac/README.md

 1. Connect the board (J2) to your PC using the provided USB cable.
 Connect the USBFS port (J7) on the board to PC for debug logs.

 2. Open a terminal program and select the Serial COM port.
-Set the serial port parameters to 8N1 and 921600 baud.
+Set the serial port parameters to 8N1 and 921,600 baud.

 3. Follow these steps to program the board using the **EZ-USB&trade; FX Control Center** (Alpha) application.

-   1. Open **EZ-USB&trade; FX Control Center** application.

-      The **EZ-USB&trade; FX2G3** device displays as **EZ-USB FX BOOTLOADER**.
+   1. Open **EZ-USB&trade; FX Control Center** application. **EZ-USB&trade; FX2G3** device displays as **EZ-USB&trade; FX BOOTLOADER**.

-   2. Program the FPGA binary on to the external flash with the following steps:
+   2. For programming the FPGA binary on to the external flash, follow these steps:

       a.
-Navigate to **Device Selection** > **Devices**, select **EZ-USB FX BOOTLOADER**, and then click the **Program** > **Internal Flash** option.
+Navigate to **Device Selection** > **Devices**, select **EZ-USB&trade; FX BOOTLOADER**, and then click the **Program** > **Internal Flash** option.

       b.
-Browse the [mtb-example-fx2g3-flash-loader application] (https://github.com/Infineon/mtb-example-fx2g3-flash-loader), compile, and navigate to the */build/APP_KIT_FX2G3_104LGA/Release/* folder within the CE directory and locate the *.hex* file and program.
+Browse the [mtb-example-fx2g3-flash-loader application](https://github.com/Infineon/mtb-example-fx2g3-flash-loader), compile, and navigate to the */build/APP_KIT_FX2G3_104LGA/Release/* folder within the application directory and locate the *.hex* file and program.

       c.
-Select the FX2G3 flash loader device in **EZ-USB&trade; FX Control Center**.
+Select the **FX2G3 Flash** loader device in the **EZ-USB&trade; FX Control Center**.

       d.
-Navigate to **Program** > **External Flash**.
+Click **Program** > **External Flash** option.

       e.
-Browse the *FPGA binary* file in the *<CE title>/BitFile* folder based on the configuration.
+Browse the FPGA binary file in **\<CE Title>/BitFile** folder based on the configuration.

-   3. Once the FPGA binary programming is successful, return to USB bootloader mode.
+   3. Once the FPGA binary programming is successful, return to the USB bootloader mode.
 Once the firmware binary has been programmed onto the FX2G3 device flash, the bootloader will keep transferring control to the application on every subsequent reset.

    4. To return the control to USB bootloader, press the **BOOT MODE/PMODE (SW1)** switch on *KIT_FX2G3_104LGA DVK*.
       While the device is reset or power cycled, the device will stay in the bootloader mode instead of booting into the application.

-   5. Select the **FX Bootloader** device in **EZ USB&trade; FX Control Center** and click **Program** > **Internal Flash**.
+   5. Select the **FX Bootloader** device in **EZ-USB&trade; FX Control Center** and click the **Program** > **Internal Flash** option.

-   6. Navigate to the *<CE title>/build/APP_KIT_FX2G3_104LGA/Release/* folder within the CE directory and locate the *.hex* file, and program.
+   6. Navigate to the **/build/APP_KIT_FX2G3_104LGA/Release/** folder within the CE directory and locate the *.hex* file, and program.

-      Confirm if the programming is successful in the log window of the application.
+   7. Confirm if the programming is successful in the log window of the FX Control Center application.

 4. After programming, the application starts automatically.
-Confirm that "\<CE Title>" is displayed on the UART terminal.
+Confirm that the title is displayed on the UART terminal as follows:

    **Figure 1.
 Terminal output on program startup**

    ![](images/terminal-fx2g3-uvc-uac.png)

 5. Open any third party camera application, select the FX2G3 device and video resolution to stream the video.

    By default, the device will stream 1K (1920x1080 ~15fps) video data.

-## Logging configurations
+## Debugging

 By default, the USBFS port is enabled for debug logs.

-To enable debug logs on UART, set **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
-SCB4 of the FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.
+To enable debug logs on UART, set the **USBFS_LOGS_ENABLE** compiler flag to '0u' in the *makefile*.
+SCB4 of the EZ-USB&trade; FX2G3 device is used as UART with a baud rate of 921,600 to send out log messages through the P11.0 pin.

-## Debugging

 Debug the code example by setting debug levels for the UART logs.
-Set the **DEBUG_LEVEL** macro in *main.c* file with the following values for debugging.
+Set the **DEBUG_LEVEL** macro in the *main.c* file with the following values for debugging.

-**Table 2.
+**Table 1.
 Debug values**

 Macro value     |    Description
 :-------------  | :------------
 1u              | Enable error messages
 2u              | Enable warning messages
 3u              | Enable info messages
 4u              | Enable all messages
 <br>

 ## Design and implementation

 This code example demonstrates how to implement USB video class and audio class specifications, letting the FX2G3 function as a UVC- and UAC-compliant composite device.
 This enables video and audio data to be streamed over USB 2.0.
-This application uses various low-performance peripherals to interface with the system such as:
+This application uses various low performance peripherals to interface with the system such as:

-- I2C master to configure the video source
+1. I2C master to configure the video source.
-- PDM receiver interface to connect audio source
+2. PDM receiver interface to connect audio source.
-- SMIF (in x1 or single mode) interface for downloading the FPGA configuration binary on every bootup
+3. SMIF (in x4 or quad mode) interface for downloading the FPGA configuration binary on every bootup.
-- Enable debug prints over CDC using the USBFS block on FX2G3
+4. Enable debug prints over CDC using the USBFS block on EZ-USB&trade; FX2G3.

 ### Features of the application

 - **USB specifications:** USB 2.0 (Hi-Speed)
    > **Note:** UVC and UAC functions are not supported in USB Full-Speed connections.
 - **Video Format:** Uncompressed YUY2 (YUYV)
 - **Video Resolutions:** USB2.0 (HS): 1920X1080 (1K), 640X480 (VGA)
 - Supports video streaming using PCAM v2 image sensor

 This code example currently does not implement any UVC control functions such as brightness, contrast, or exposure etc.

 This application demonstrates:

 - The usage of the FX2G3 APIs to implement a standard USB video class device.
 Handling of class specific USB control requests at the application level.
 - Streaming video data at USB HS speed (1K Video at ~15 fps and VGA video stream at ~60 fps) from the SIP to USB endpoint.